Donors

 - Multiple IVF failures: It’s not uncommon for a woman to undergo several IVF attempts using her own eggs without success.

-- Advanced maternal age: Some women who delay having children find themselves unable to conceive when the time is right; others go into premature menopause before they can start a family, yet others intentionally delay having children until after menopause because of career demands or for other reasons.
+- Advanced maternal age: Some women who delay having children find themselves unable to conceive when the time is right; others go into premature menopause before they can start a family and many don't find the best partner for them until later in life.

 - Inability to conceive because of gender: Such as same-sex couples and single men who wish to have children.